 Participants signed up for current summer classes have been notified of the closing.
 Enrollment numbers this summer were underwhelming, Tuthill told The Doings.

-According to its Patch listing, the HCA opened in 1980 and is "1 of 40 designated regional arts institutions charged with serving the residents of DuPage and western Cook counties.
+, the HCA opened in 1980 and is "1 of 40 designated regional arts institutions charged with serving the residents of DuPage and western Cook counties.

 "The Center hosts a plethora of cultural activities, exhibitions and events.
 Visitors can experience and explore special curricula and enrich their knowledge," the listing reads.

 "The HCA is supported by private donations and grants from the Illinois Arts Council."